 By Danielle DeGroot, University College Writer

 We have all heard the age-old saying, “there is nothing like a first impression”, and there is some definite truth to that statement.
 Appearing to others as a polished professional is something that we are not prepared for in the college classroom, these are skills that are developed and honed over a lifetime.
-This webinar presented by the Center for Professional Development housed within University College is hosted by Maureen Breeze, founder of Cultivage.
+This webinar presented by University College is hosted by Maureen Breeze, founder of Cultivage.
 Breeze is a certified executive leadership coach, corporate trainer, author, and University of Denver adjunct professor who works with leadership fellows through the Denver Metro Leadership Foundation.
 In this webinar Breeze delves into why professional polish is so important, what it means to appear professional, offering some guidance on how to improve your professional polish and presence.

 Why Focus on Professional Polish?